-Ofcom works on a range of fast-moving, topical issues such as broadcasting on TV and radio, telecoms and how we communicate with each other and new wireless technologies.
+Ofcom is at the cutting edge of modern communication - from broadcasting on TV and radio, to telecoms and how we communicate with each other, to new wireless technologies.
 Our graduates play a key role in all of these areas.
 Join us, and you will get involved from the start.

-You will embark on a series of intensive job placements - moving regularly between projects and departments to ensure that the knowledge and insight you are exposed to is as broad as possible.
+You will embark on a two-year series of intensive job placements, moving regularly between projects and departments to ensure that the knowledge and insight you are exposed to is as broad as possible.
 So one week you might be devising new policy directives; the next, monitoring content standards.
+On successful completion of the two-year scheme you will make the transition into one of the business areas.

 On the 2016 scheme there is the opportunity to follow a generalist, finance, IT, economist, technologist or spectrum engineering pathway.
 Join us and you will have the satisfaction of knowing you have helped make a difference to the future of communications.